triton-inference-server/server/docs/protocol/extension_model_repository.md

   // The name of the model to load, or reload. string model_name = 2;

+  // Optional parameters.
+  map<string, ModelRepositoryParameter> parameters = 3;
 }

 message RepositoryModelLoadResponse
 {
 }
 ```

+The RepositoryModelLoad API accepts the following parameters:

+- "config" : string parameter that contains a JSON representation of the model
+configuration, which must be able to be parsed into [ModelConfig message from
+model_config.proto](https://github.com/triton-inference-server/common/blob/main/protobuf/model_config.proto).
+This config will be used for loading the model instead of the one in
+the model directory.

 ### Unload